Complex-valued Iris Recognition Network: The proposed Fully Complex-valued Iris Recognition Network

 \textbf{Stage 1: Input} A normalized iris image with a size of $64\times256$ is used as input for the network.
 This normalized iris image is generated in the pre-processing step.
 The pre-processing step is described in Section~\ref{sec:preprocessing}. \textbf{Stage 2: Gabor Block} consists of a group of complex-valued convolutional filters.
 We explicitly initialize these filters with Gabor-like complex kernels to simulate a family of Gabor wavelet transform in iris recognition.

-where $x'=x cos(\theta)+y sin(\theta)$ and $y'= -x sin(\theta) + y cos(\theta)$.
-Five parameters are: $\theta$ is the orientation of the normal to the parallel stripes of a Gabor function, $\lambda$ is the wavelength of the sinusoidal factor, $\delta$ is the sigma/standard deviation of the Gaussian envelop and $\gamma$ is the spatial aspect ratio and specifies the ellipticity of the support of the Gabor function \cite{Gabor,DaugmanFirstPaper}.
+where $x'=x \cos(\theta)+y \sin(\theta)$ and $y'= -x \sin(\theta) + y \cos(\theta)$.
+Here, $\theta$ is the orientation of the normal to the parallel stripes of a Gabor function, $\lambda$ is the wavelength of the sinusoidal factor, $\delta$ is the sigma/standard deviation of the Gaussian envelop and $\gamma$ is the spatial aspect ratio and specifies the ellipticity of the support of the Gabor function \cite{Gabor,DaugmanFirstPaper}.
 The filters in this layer are initialized with different values of these five parameters to cover the family of the Gabor wavelet transform \cite{DaugmanFirstPaper,DaugmanInformationTheory}.
 With $M$ filters, the output will be $ H \times W \times (2M)$ with $M$ real and $M$ imaginary components.
 These $M$ Gabor-like filters will transform the input iris image into the complex space.

 Some researchers have also tried to combine Gabor filters with CNNs.
 For example, Kwolek\cite{Face_GFCNN} extracted intrinsic facial Gabor features to feed to the subsequent CNNs.
 Sawar \emph{et al.} replaced a number of certain weight kernels of a CNN with Gabor filters to reduce the number of parameters and the model complexity \cite{GACNN}.
 Luan \emph{et al.} modulated convolutional filters via Gabor filter banks to improve the robustness to geometric transformation of CNNs \cite{GCN}.
-Compared to \cite{Face_GFCNN,GACNN,GCN}, we take a different approach by employing the entire complex-valued outputs after applying the Gabor filters instead of merely the real-valued magnitudes and real components.
-Fundamentally, our Gabor Block serves, not to combine Gabor filters with CNNs, but to generate real and imaginary components from the input images to let the rest of the network operate in the complex domain.
+Compared to \cite{Face_GFCNN,GACNN,GCN}, we take a different approach by employing the entirety of the complex-valued outputs after applying the Gabor filters instead of merely the real-valued components.
+More importantly, the complex-valued Gabor response is subsequently processed by a fully complex-valued network to retain the complex-valued nature of the representation through the entire network.